 Arthur Cockfield, HBA (Western University Ivey School of Business), LL.B (Queen’s University), JSM and JSD (Stanford University), is a Professor at Queen’s University Faculty of Law where he was appointed as a Queen’s National Scholar.
-Prior to joining Queen’s, he worked as a lawyer in Toronto and as a law professor in San Diego.
+Prior to joining Queen’s, he worked as a lawyer at Goodmans LLP in Toronto.
 He is a senior research fellow at Monash University in Melbourne, Australia and, for the Winter/Spring 2013 semester, was a Fulbright Visiting Chair in Policy Studies at the University of Texas at Austin.
-He is also a member of the Corporate Taxation Reform Expert Panel at the Mowat Centre at the University of Toronto.

 Professor Cockfield has authored, co-authored or edited books, academic articles and book chapters that focus on tax law as well as law and technology theory and privacy law.
 He has been awarded (along with Catherine Brown) the Douglas J. Sherbaniuk Distinguished Writing Award by the Canadian Tax Foundation.
 He is also the recipient of a number of fellowships and external research grants for this research, including five grants from the Social Science and Humanities Research Council, an American Tax Policy Institute grant, an Office of the Privacy Commission of Canada research grant, the Charles D. Gonthier research fellowship, and two publication grants from the Canadian Federation for the Humanities and Social Sciences.
 His books include Globalization and Its Tax Discontents (University of Toronto Press, 2010)(as editor), and NAFTA Tax Law and Policy: Resolving the Clash between Economic and Sovereignty Interests (Toronto: University of Toronto Press, 2005), which was short-listed for the Purvis Prize by the Canadian Economics Association.